Vyral/kristy-moore-recruiting/_posts/2019-02-25-how-do-you-choose-your-farm-and-how-do-you-know-its-working.md

 We’ve sent out tens of thousands of postcards to various neighborhoods, and we’ve found that this method doesn’t always work in the long term—even if you’ve chosen the right neighborhood.&nbsp;

 **To choose one in the first place, you need to see if the neighborhood has enough houses in it**.
 It’s tough to build a presence in a neighborhood of only 40 homes, especially if there are only one or two sales each year.
-It’s simply not worth your time or investment, so you need to look at bigger neighborhoods of between 500 to a few thousand homes.
+It’s simply not worth your time or investment, so you need to look at bigger neighborhoods of between 500 and a few thousand homes.

 Next, there must be enough sales in the area to justify spending your money on marketing.
-You should be looking at a 5% to 10% turnover rate. **Beware of new construction neighborhoods: Turnover rates will look high, but it’s not actually true.** It only looks this way because it’s comprised of new construction sales compared to resales.
+You should be looking at a 5% to 10% turnover rate. **Beware of new construction neighborhoods: Turnover rates will look high, but that's not actually the case.** It only looks this way because it’s comprised of new construction sales compared to resales.

 {% include pullquote.html %}